-In Central European tradition, the highest level of education in practical fields is given in the hochschule – a German term for institutions of advanced learning roughly equivalent to modern colleges but unable to confer doctoral degrees.
-The majority of hochschule in the field of technology were elevated in status to match universities in the early 20th century, which also gave them the right to grant doctoral degrees.
-In the United States in particular, similar schools have also been referred to as institutes.
+In the Central European educational culture of the mid-1800s, the highest level of education in practical fields was given in the hochschule – a German term for institutions of advanced learning roughly equivalent to modern colleges but unable to confer doctoral degrees.
+Most of the hochschule in the field of technology were elevated in status to match the universities in the early 20th century, which also gave them the right to grant doctoral degrees.
+In the United States in particular, similar schools have been referred to as institutes.

-Several institutions kept the word hochschule (lit. 'high school') or one of its translations in their names even after gaining university status.
-This was the case with Helsinki University of Technology, known as Teknillinen korkeakoulu in Finnish until it became part of Aalto University in 2010, despite having the status of a university since 1908.
+Several institutions kept the word hochschule (lit. 'high school' in English and 'korkeakoulu' in Finnish) or one of its translations in their names even after gaining university status.
+This was the case with Helsinki University of Technology, which kept its Finnish name Teknillinen korkeakoulu until it became part of Aalto University in 2010, despite having the status of a university since 1908.

 The Central European concept of higher education